devksx/devksx/README.md

 - 👋 Hi, I’m @Karishma0210
-- 👀 I’m interested in building Python/ Java projects
+- 👀 I work with Python & Java mainly for full stack development.
-- 🌱 I’m currently enhancing my skills by learning new tools & technologies.
+- 🌱 I’m currently adding Data Science and Machine Learning skills in my bucket ;P
 <!--- 💞️ I’m looking to collaborate on Let's see --->
+- 👩‍💻 You can contact me for any collaberation or full software development project.
-- 📫 You can reach me at - https://www.linkedin.com/in/karishmasukhwani/ or email me at - karishma.sk02@gmail.com
+- 👩 https://www.linkedin.com/in/karishmasukhwani/ or 📧 email me at - karishma.sk02@gmail.com.

 <!---
 Karishma0210/Karishma0210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.